 - Podcast listeners consume an average of seven different shows per week

 - There are over 700,000 active podcasts and 29 million podcast episodes available

 - The most popular age group for podcasts listeners is 25-44 which make up 49% of total listeners

 As the podcast trend continues to grow each year, one thing is clear: human beings love to listen to each other talk.

 Ready to grow your audience online?
+Yalo offers many creative Design & Development services for 21st century eyes and ears.
 Let us help.